dadap/tx2step/README.md

 The following features are not yet implemented:

-* ST-4 support is physically wired up on the prototype, but needs to be written into the microcontroller software as well.
 * Directional switching not implemented; RA tracking direction is dependent on the order of stepper motor wiring to the driver boards.
 The final design is intended to allow switching between northern and southern hemisphere operation